 Source code is NOT ready for use by non-programmers.
 Do not download this if you are not a programmer or are not familiar with .NET.

-AllServersSources.zip (51 KB) - A zipfile containing source code for all image server and geocoding server modules distributed on this page.
+AllServersSources.zip (51 KB) - A zipfile containing source code for all image server and geocoding server modules originally issued for Release 8, but not updated to the latest image server URLs.
 Open source code - free to use by anyone with the programming skills required.
 Requires compilation.